Careers with Bell

 Minimum requirements: one year of college credits in Social Science or one year of Human Service experience.
 Must be at least 21, possess a valid driver’s license, insurable driving record, and reliable transportation.
 PA State Police background check.

-Minimum requirements: associate degree in social science or college credits in social science or two years human service experience.
-Must be at least 21 years old, possess valid driver’s license, insurable driving record, and have reliable transportation.
-Current physical and Mantoux (TB) test required.
-PA State Police background check.
+Minimum qualifications include: one year of college credits in social science OR one-year human service experience.
+Must be at least 21 years old; possess valid driver’s license, insurable driving record and reliable transportation; PA State Police background check.

 Meet some of Our Team.